shimspedy/foodwage/_recipes/shakshuka/shakshuka.md

 - Sprinkle with remaining cilantro or parsley, along with any of the optional toppings.
 Serve immediately with crusty bread.

 ---
+Shakshuka is a North African and Middle Eastern meal of poached eggs in simmering tomato sauce with spices.
+Its easy, health and takes less than 30 minutes to make.